Hilda Matheson: Middle career

 In January, 1932, Matheson left the BBC and began working as the radio critic at The Observer, which was owned at the time by the Astor family.
 About the same time, she ended her relationship with Sackville-West and began a long-term one with the poet Dorothy Wellesley, Duchess of Wellington, moving to Penns in the Rocks, a farm on the Wellesley estate in Withyham, East Sussex.
 In 1933, H. A. L. Fisher commissioned Matheson to write a book she called Broadcasting, which captured the innovative technology of radio and the march of technology, and was still being cited in the 1990s.
 She also wrote a weekly column for the Week-end Review.
 Shortly after her book was published, Matheson was hired as secretary to Malcolm Hailey for The African Survey.
-Lord Lothian, who at the time was at the Royal Institute of International Affairs and Joseph Oldham, secretary of the International Missionary Council, convinced the Carnegie Trust to finance research into British colonial policy in Africa and into the extent to which African races should be involved in policy-making.
+Lord Lothian, who at the time was at the Royal Institute of International Affairs and Joseph Oldham, secretary of the International Missionary Council, convinced the Carnegie Trust to finance research into British colonial policy in Africa and into the extent to which indigenous Africans should be involved in policy-making.

 Though Hailey agreed to the project in May 1933, he could not begin before completing a prior commitment.
 Initially, he thought he would start in September 1934, but he actually did so almost a year later.
 Meanwhile Matheson went ahead and served more as executive manager to the endeavour than as his secretary, canvassing scientists and administrators to help with logistics and plan the scope of the project, while completing coordination of all the preparatory research.
 Of the planned 22 chapters, many were from anthropologists and other specialists, as by 1936 Hailey's health was failing and his correspondence with Matheson showed he did not feel he could complete the task.
 Hailey's health broke down completely in 1937.
 While he was in hospital, Frederick Pedler stepped in to edit and revise the galley proofs.
 The report, containing nearly 2000 pages of data, appeared in November 1938.
 Matheson was awarded in the following year an Officer of the Most Excellent Order of the British Empire (OBE) for her effort in concluding the project.